CB Radio Channel

 The FCC has set aside the 11-meter band for CB radio use.
 This band - from 26.9 Mhz to 27.9 Mhz - is comprised of 40 channels, each with its unique frequency.
 This way, you can communicate easily with another CB radio user as long as you know the channel - or frequency - they are tuned to.

 It is technically possible to access more channels than the 40 channels prescribed by the FCC, but doing so requires making possibly illegal modifications to your radio.
-Some other channels are reserved for various functions, be they commercial transmissions, amateur radio use, or emergency also see, How to Preserve Flowers broadcasts.
+Some other channels are reserved for various functions, be they commercial transmissions, amateur radio use, or emergency look at, Calligraphy - How To broadcasts.
 The FCC limits usage in order to prevent cross-channel interference.

 The best way to learn about a particular CB radio channel is to sign on, tune your receiver to the proper frequency, and listen.
 In time, you will learn what each CB radio channel in any particular area has to offer.